Carolyn Howard-Johnson

 MORE ABOUT CAROLYN

 Once a month Carolyn Howard-Johnson shares something writer-related she hopes might save some author from embarrassment (or make the task of writing more fun or creative.)
 The third edition of The Frugal Editor from Modern History Press includes a chapter on some of the words most misused by the very people whose business it is to know them.
 It is the second multi award-winning book in her multi award-winning HowToDoItFrugally Series of books for writers.
-The Frugal Editor has been fully updated including a chapter on how backmatter can be extended to help readers and nudge book sales.
+The Frugal Editor, now in its third edition, has been fully updated including a chapter on how back matter can be extended to help readers and nudge book sales.

-Carolyn blogs sporadically on editing at The Frugal Editor and at her SharingwithWriters blog on other aspects of the publishing world.
-She also tweets writers' resources and tips here.
+Carolyn blogs sporadically on editing at http://www.thefrugaleditor.blogspot.com and at her SharingwithWriters blog on other aspects of the publishing world and welcomes guest posts with ample author credit lines and links and welcomes guest posts complete with credit lines and ample links for her guests.
+She also tweets writers' resources and tips at www.twitter.com/frugalbookpromo using #FrugalBookPromoterTips hashtag.

 Carolyn Howard-Johnson brings her experience as a publicist, journalist, marketer, and retailer to the advice she gives in her HowToDoItFrugally series of books for writers and the many classes she taught for nearly a decade as instructor for UCLA Extension’s world-renown Writers’ Program where has found a little humor can decidedly make a lot of learning easier on one’s disposition.